blackhole-pro/blackhole/CURRENT_STATUS.md

 ## Latest Updates (5/21/2025)

+### Migrated Tests to Dedicated Test Directory
+1. ✅ Moved all tests to the dedicated test directory structure:
+   - Migrated unit tests from source directories to test/unit/ with mirrored structure
+   - Moved integration tests to test/integration/ directory
+   - Restructured test packages to use external testing (_test suffix)
+   - Updated imports in all test files to reference correct packages
+   - Organized tests according to component boundaries (app, process, etc.)
+   - Created missing directories to match source code organization
+   - Updated package documentation to reflect strict test separation
+2. Progress Update:
+   - All tests now follow the standardized directory structure
+   - Unit tests located in test/unit/ with mirrored directory structure
+   - Integration tests consolidated in test/integration/
+   - All package declarations updated to use _test suffix
+   - Test imports properly reference the packages being tested
+   - Test organization strictly follows the source code structure
+   - Next up: Verify tests run correctly with the new structure

 ### Fixed Configuration Loading and Service Discovery Path
 1. ✅ Fixed critical config loading issue:
    - Identified and fixed a configuration loading issue where config file wasn't loaded